ThingzDefense/IoT-Flock/README.md

 ## Publication ##
 https://www.kics.edu.pk/labs/about/iril
 ### License ###
 GPL v2 or Later.
-Contact us at [Ghazanfar Abbass](ghazanfar.abbas@kics.edu.pk)if you require a different license.<br/>
+Contact us at [Ghazanfar Abbass](mailto:ghazanfar.abbas@kics.edu.pk) if you require a different license.<br/>
 ### Copyright ###
-IoT-Flock is developed by IRIL Team at <br/> KICS (Al-Khawarizmi Institute of Computer Science), University of Engineering & Technology Lahore, Pakistan.
+IoT-Flock is developed by IRIL Team @ <br/> KICS (Al-Khawarizmi Institute of Computer Science), University of Engineering & Technology Lahore, Pakistan.
 ****
 ##### Powered by: #####